How Can I Protect My Family From Ticks?

 - Use an insect repellent with 20% to 30% DEET.
 Always follow the directions for use carefully.

-Inspect your kids everywhere each day for ticks — especially in and behind ears, in the groin area, behind the knees and under the arms.
+Check your kids each day for ticks — look in and behind ears, in the groin area, behind the knees and under the arms.
+If you find one, remove it right away.
 Also remember to inspect pets, clothing, and camping gear, including backpacks and sleeping bags.

 - First Aid: Tick Bites